psu13/mutable-hakyll/draft/qm-two-ways.md

 > than nonnegative real numbers.

 Needless to say, my programmer brain finds this idea much easier to get a hold on than all the combination of differential equations and metaphysics that we started with.
-In fact, this algebraic viewpoint is also the quickest path to understanding the two puzzles about quantum mechanics that no one can seem to get a handle on, even after almost 100 years: measurement and entanglement.
+In fact, I think that this algebraic viewpoint is also the quickest path to understanding the two puzzles about quantum mechanics that no one can seem to get a handle on, even after almost 100 years: measurement and entanglement.

+What it seems to boil down to for me is that the fact that quantum states make up a _linear_ vector space (as implied by the fact that the Schrödinger equation is what is called a _linear_ differential equation) means that it's easy to construct states that are valid in the formalism but never observed in experiments.
+So let's try to see what this means.

 ### The Rules

-### Superposition
+On the way to the shiny quantum weirdness we first have do some boring review of linear algebra.

-### Entanglement
+### Superposition and Entanglement

 ### Measurement